 PSA has previously said the decision allowed it to support worldwide profitable growth, while General Motors, current owners of the Vauxhall/Opel brands, said it "advances GM’s transformation and unlocks shareholder value through disciplined capital allocation".

-In the press release confirming the purchase, PSA Group boss Carlos Tavares said PSA would respect existing brand identities and "help accelerate [Opel's] turnaround", referring to its recent struggles; last year, it lost £200m.
+In a press release confirming the purchase in March, PSA Group boss Carlos Tavares said PSA would respect existing brand identities and "help accelerate [Opel's] turnaround", referring to its recent struggles; last year, it lost £200m.

 "We are proud to join forces with Opel/Vauxhall and are deeply committed to continuing to develop this great company and accelerating its turnaround.
 We respect all that Opel/Vauxhall’s talented people have achieved as well as the company’s fine brands and strong heritage.
 We intend to manage PSA and Opel/Vauxhall capitalizing on their respective brand identities.
 Having already created together winning products for the European market, we know that Opel/Vauxhall is the right partner.
 We see this as a natural extension of our relationship and are eager to take it to the next level.”